 Whoever specced this car had impeccable taste.

-This particular car is finished in Maritime Blue, a very rare color that has appeared in the Porsche options list occasionally since 1979.
+This particular car is finished in Maritime Blue, a very rare color that has occasionally appeared on the Porsche options list since 1979.
 There are only three GT3 RS 4.0 finished in this color.

 911 Carrera RS 3.8

-There was a amazing lineup of old and new paint-to-sample Porsche’s, and this 911 Carrera RS was probably my favorite of them.
+There was an amazing lineup of old and new paint-to-sample Porsches, and this 911 Carrera RS was probably my favorite of them.
 This car is finished in Speed Yellow, one of the best colors for a 993.
-Only 1,104 Carrera RS 3.8 were built, as a homologation car for the new 911 RSR.
-The RS 3.8 was the equivalent of todays GT3, with a powerful naturally aspirated flat-six and reduced weight.
+Only 1,104 Carrera RS 3.8s were built as homologation cars for the new 911 RSR.
+The RS 3.8 was the equivalent of today’s GT3, with a powerful naturally aspirated flat-six and reduced weight.
 The Carrera RS 3.8 would be the peak of the 993 range, if not for the even rarer GT2.

 2025 911 GT3 R Rennsport

-By far the newest car on this list, the GT3 R Rennsport is the ultimate unrestricted version of the GT3 R. Revealed at Rennsport Reunion 7 this car is not homologated for GT3 rules, so it car run as much power and downforce as the engineers at Weissach can get out of it.
-And not suprisingly, it makes 620 horsepower, 55 more than the standard GT3 R. The engine also revs to 9400 RPM, which should sound similar to the ear-shattering 991 911 RSR that became a fan favorite instantly.
-The aerodynamics are quite different to the original GT3 R, most notably with that large 935-inspired rear wing.
-Only 77 of these will be built for track use around the world, and some have already been delivered such as this gorgeous blue car in the “Speed Icon” livery that reminds me of the John Fitzpatrick 935 and 956.
+By far the newest car on this list, the GT3 R Rennsport is the ultimate unrestricted version of the GT3 R. Revealed at Rennsport Reunion 7, this car is not homologated for GT3 rules, so it can run as much power and downforce as the engineers at Weissach can get out of it.
+And not surprisingly, it makes 620 horsepower, 55 more than the standard GT3 R. The engine also revs to 9400 RPM, which should sound similar to the ear-shattering 991 911 RSR that became a fan favorite instantly.
+The aerodynamics are quite different from the original GT3 R, most notably with that large 935-inspired rear wing.
+Only 77 of these will be built for track use around the world, and some have already been delivered, such as this gorgeous blue car in the “Speed Icon” livery that reminds me of the John Fitzpatrick 935 and 956.

 2018 911 RSR

-The sister #911 car won the race, and both of them were preserved as they were dirt, damage, and all after ten hours of one of the most chaotic endurance races.
-The 991 RSR is my (and basically everyone else’s) favorite modern Porsche racecar, thanks to it’s absolutely insane exhaust note, and I was very happy to finally see one in person.
+The sister #911 car won the race, and both of them were preserved as they were dirty, damaged, and all after ten hours of one of the most chaotic endurance races.
+The 991 RSR is my (and basically everyone else’s) favorite modern Porsche racecar, thanks to its absolutely insane exhaust note, and I was very happy to finally see one in person.
 Now I just need to see one on track…

 Schuppan 962 CR

 Saving the wildest for last, this Schuppan 962 CR is one of only four built.
-Vern Schuppan is an Australian racing driver who won Le Mans in 1980 driving for the Works Porsche team.
-By 1987, Schuppan had his own team and raced 962’s in WSC, IMSA and in Japan.
-Then Kosho, a Japanese investment banking company expressed their interest in a road legal 962, and they would buy several cars.
+Vern Schuppan is an Australian racing driver who won Le Mans in 1980, driving for the Works Porsche team.
+By 1987, Schuppan had his own team and raced 962s in WSC, IMSA, and in Japan.
+Then, Kosho, a Japanese investment banking company, expressed its interest in a road-legal 962, and it would buy several cars.
 The car would be built by Vern Schuppan Ltd or VSL, and they hired more than twenty engineers to develop the car.
-The first prototype was known as the 962 LM, but then Kosho partially pulled out and another Japanese company, Art Sports joined the project.
+The first prototype was known as the 962 LM, but then Kosho partially pulled out, and another Japanese company, Art Sports, joined the project.
 They wanted a slightly more reasonable road car, if that is even possible with a 962.
-Eventually the decision was made to produce 50 of the 962 CR, which would be powered by the 600 horsepower IMSA spec engine and with a redesigned carbon tub that was two inches wider than the old one for extra space inside.
-The 962CR was one of the fastest road cars of it’s day, with a top speed around 215 MPH.
-Inside the interior has a few creature comforts, such as air conditioning and a backup camera.
+Eventually, the decision was made to produce 50 of the 962 CR, which would be powered by the 600-horsepower IMSA spec engine, with a redesigned carbon tub that was two inches wider than the old one for extra space inside.
+The 962CR was one of the fastest road cars of its day, with a top speed of around 215 MPH.
+Inside, the interior has a few creature comforts, such as air conditioning and a backup camera.

 The very snug interior of the 962CR Photo: Elferspot

-So there it is, my top ten Porsche’s from Air Water 2025.
-It was a great event despite the crazy weather, and I would recommend it to anyone who has a interest in Porsche.
+So there are my top ten Porsches from Air Water 2025.
+It was a great event despite the crazy weather, and I would recommend it to anyone interested in Porsche.